douglasjfm/JPGPusher/README.md

 <img src="http://localhost:12340/stream"/>
 ```

-But a bit more of logic mus be added in order to the server "knows" when to stop streaming.
-Follows a simple, but complete, example for a front end client:
+But a bit more of logic must be added in order to the server "knows" when to stop streaming.
+The following is a complete example for a front end client:

 ```html
 <!DOCTYPE html>